Mergers & Acquisitions, Interview With American Fortune CEO

 “Entrepreneurs are not afraid to take risks, work hard, have focus, and a sincere desire to help people” – Brian Mazar, MBA, Certified Business Intermediary

-When you plan to sell your business, hiring a middleman or a intermediary is the last thing you want to do.
-American Fortune assures to represent their clients completely and have only the client’s best interest at heart.
+When you plan to sell your business, hiring a Business Broker or Mergers & Acquisitions Adviser is the first thing you want to do.
+American Fortune assures to represent their clients completely, we have only the client’s best interest at heart.
 You are also advised not to sell your business if the time is not right, which in turn assures highest market price at the time of sale.

 Q: Give an introduction to your business.

 A: American Fortune Mergers & Acquisitions LLC is a premier provider of Business Advisory services in the areas of Mergers & Acquisitions (Business Sale & Acquisitions), Business Consulting, Business Growth/Exit/Succession Planning and Business Valuations for companies with annual revenues up to $50 million.
 The set of our unique processes increases the value and marketability of your business.
 We provide expertise in areas of growth and profitability, business due diligence, financial analysis, tax minimization and value maximization.
 American Fortune will prepare your business for the market, discretely market the business for sale, find the right buyer, and sell the business at the best price, at the right time.
 At American Fortune Mergers & Acquisitions LLC, we adopt an unusual approach.
 We may actually discourage you from selling or buying a business until the timing and conditions are right, ensuring you a successful outcome.
 Our Business Advisers will work closely with your Attorney and CPA to make sure you have the right information and provide you with smart options, so you can take the best decisions for your business sale.
 We maintain excellence by retaining Business Advisers who possess a solid base of credentials and experience, which guarantees you a solutions-oriented approach to your business sale needs.